AtomVM Tooling

 ===> AVM file written to .../hello_world/_build/default/lib/hello_world.avm

-See the atomvm_rebar3_plugin page for more detailed instructions about how to use the packbeam target.
+about how to use the packbeam

-Running on the generic_unix platform
+Running applications on generic_unix

-If you have installed AtomVM on a generic UNIX platform, you and run the example program directly using the atomvm command:
+If you have installed AtomVM on a generic UNIX platform, you and run the example program directly using the atomvm

-shell$ atomvm _build/default/lib/hello_world.avm
+$ atomvm _build/default/lib/hello_world.avm

 Hello World